Information for…

 Recycling

-Zerowaste.terracycle.com – safety equipment/protective gear, razors and related packaging, CDs/DVDs/VHS tapes, snack wrappers, pens/markers, fabric/clothing, plastic lids, and much, much more.
-You purchase a pouch/box for a particular item (or they have a multi-items), you fill it up!
+Zerowaste.terracycle.com – safety equipment/protective gear, razors and related packaging, CDs/DVDs/VHS tapes, snack wrappers, pens/markers, fabric/clothing, plastic lids, pet food packaging, and much, much more.
+You purchase a pouch/box for a particular item (or they have multi-items boxes now), and you fill it up!
 When the pouch/box is full, close it up.
-It comes with a prepaid label on the box, so all you have to do is drop it off.
+It comes with a prepaid label on the box, so all you have to do is drop it off at UPS.

 Berkeley Recycling 2nd & Gilman Streets